MikaPyDev/Connect-4-Minimax/README.md

 Obvious question:
 - maxEval picks the max and then alpha also.
 Can't maxEval be used as alpha?
 No, because maxEval has to be reset at each recursive iteration, alpha is remembered and passed (down the tree).

+### Is it unbeatable?

 ### Other useful information:
+The code folder contains 2 files:
+1. Connect4S: the game.
+Start this file if you want to play against a friend;
+2. MinimaxS: the controller with the algorithm.
+Start this file if you want to play against the algorithm.
+3.
 I want to thank:
 https://www.youtube.com/@SebastianLague